 It may not be as lofty as the top five, but a final meditation perk is better sleep.
 According to a recent study conducted by the Harvard Medical School, mindfulness meditation reduces fatigue, insomnia and depression within one month of beginning practice.
 Due to the rising levels of stress and anxiety today, many individuals suffer from some sort of sleep disorder.
 One unique side benefit of meditation is that by helping us declutter the mind, it promotes a better quality of sleep.

 We hope that learning about the goal and perks of meditation will inspire you to get the ball rolling.
-Our Mindworks App provides instructions given by exceptional teachers such as Trungram Gyalwa, Trinlay Rinpoche, and many others.
+Our Mindworks Meditation Courses provide instructions given by exceptional teachers such as Trungram Gyalwa, Trinlay Rinpoche, and many others.
 Mindworks will give you the motivation and guidance you need to get your practice started and keep it going.